Moran Actually

 These writings aim to collate my various experiences, rantings, general thoughts and will borrow heavily from people much cleverer than me.
 Some of this may be useful to people in business, particularly in Japan; some in learning and publishing.
 Some of it will be interesting to people with a general interest in Japan.
 Some of it might be fun.
 Hopefully there will be the odd chuckle.

-I hope to publish regularly.
+I aim to publish regularly.
 I will be brief and to the point.
 As an editor, I used to pride myself on my ability to make a poor 1,000-word article into a passable 300-word one.

 I’ll be touching on technology and different work styles.
 A friend in the UK has built an IT company of 70 people in a few years, using what they describe as the JFDI approach.
 Those initials are hopefully self-evident.